Cloakworks-collective/omnicastle_fhenix/README.md

 # Omni Castles on Fhenix

+In **Omni Castles**, players compete to capture and defend a single castle deployed on the Fhenix platform.
+The objective is to take control of the castle and maintain that position for as long as possible, as there can only be **one king** at any time.
+The game follows a **king of the hill** format, where players launch attacks to dethrone the reigning king and seize control of the castle.

 This project is built on the foundation of work that began at **ETH Denver** and is a continuation of previous efforts.
 The original concept was explored in the [Stealth Command project](https://github.com/Cloakworks-collective/stealth_command), and **Omni Castles** expands upon it with several significant technical improvements.
 It is developed using the [Fhenix Hardhat Example](https://github.com/fhenixprotocol/fhenix-hardhat-example).

 ## Improvements Contribution of This Project